Zurcher v. Stanford Daily: First Amendment

-Decision & Opinion
+Decision and opinion

 Justice White delivered the court's 5–3 opinion in favor of Zurcher.
-The Court held that a state is not prohibited from issuing a warrant to search and seize evidence from a third party who is not a criminal suspect.
-Additionally, the Court held that conditions for a search warrant "must be applied with particular exactitude" when First Amendment considerations are at play.
+The court held that a state is not prohibited from issuing a warrant to search and seize evidence from a third party that is not a criminal suspect.
+Additionally, the court held that conditions for a search warrant "must be applied with particular exactitude" when First Amendment considerations are applicable.

-The Court reasoned that the critical element in determining whether a search of an owner's property is reasonable under the Fourth Amendment is not whether the owner is criminally liable, but rather, whether there is reason to believe that there is evidence located on the owner's property.
-The opinion stated that the Fourth Amendment itself serves the purpose of balancing a citizen's right to privacy and the public interest in effective criminal investigations, and it is not the Court's place to dictate this balance.
+The court reasoned that the critical element in determining whether a search of an owner's property is reasonable under the Fourth Amendment is not whether the owner is criminally liable, but rather, whether there is reason to believe that evidence is located on the owner's property.
+The opinion stated that the Fourth Amendment balances citizens' right to privacy and the public interest in effective criminal investigations, and that it is not the court's place to dictate this balance.

-The Court also disagreed with the District Court's assessment of the effectiveness of a subpoena duces tecum in searches of nonsuspect third parties.
+The court also disagreed with the District Court's assessment of the effectiveness of a subpoena duces tecum in searches of nonsuspect third parties.
 Even if a third party is "seemingly blameless," they may still be found criminally liable later in the investigation or might know the criminal and thus have reason to tamper with and destroy evidence.
-Further, the Court mentioned the possibility that an innocent third party in possession of critical criminal evidence might accidentally discard or destroy evidence in the long period of time that it takes for a subpoena to be processed.
+Further, the court mentioned the possibility that an innocent third party in possession of critical criminal evidence might accidentally discard or destroy evidence in the long period of time that it takes for a subpoena to be processed.
 For these reasons, the quicker warrant process preserves and protects critical criminal evidence in a way that subpoenas cannot.
 The majority also disagreed with the argument that privacy interests are minimized with this decision because warrants are more restrictive and require a judiciary to rule on the reasonableness of the warrant.
 On the other hand, subpoenas do not require judicial scrutiny or proof of probable cause.

 Finally, in response to the First Amendment arguments raised by The Stanford Daily, the majority cited Stanford v.
-Texas, 379 U.S. 476 (1965) which held that where evidence seized may be protected by the First Amendment, warrant requirements should be assessed with "scrupulous exactitude."
-The majority was also careful to note that while "scrupulous exactitude" is required in these instances, there is no constitutional basis for forbidding warrants where the First Amendment is implicated altogether.
+Texas, 379 U.S. 476 (1965), which held that when evidence is seized that may be protected by the First Amendment, warrant requirements should be assessed with "scrupulous exactitude."
+The majority was also careful to note that while "scrupulous exactitude" is required in these instances, there is no constitutional basis for forbidding warrants when the First Amendment is implicated altogether.

 Concurrence

-Justice Powell wrote a concurrence in the case solely to take issue with Justice Stewart's dissenting opinion.
-Justice Powell stated that the Framers of the Constitution did not carve out special Fourth Amendment protections for the press and that there was no constitutional authority to exempt the press from search warrants.
+Justice Powell wrote a concurrent opinion solely to take issue with Justice Stewart's dissenting opinion.
+Justice Powell stated that the framers of the Constitution did not create special Fourth Amendment protections for the press and that there was no constitutional authority to exempt the press from search warrants.